korekontakt/tradev/README.md

 # tradev

 - Perform proof-of-concepts on backtests
-- EEducate myself on algorithmic trading
+- Educate myself on algorithmic trading